pmrc13/movie-lens-challenge/README.md

 # asos-movie-lens

-This repository contains a proposed solution to Asos' Big Data Engineer Code Test.
+This repository contains a proposed solution to ASOS' Big Data Engineer Code Test.
 It was developed using the PySpark framework, the Python's testing library unittest, and Docker.

 # Building and running the solution with venv